 Community Plugins are powerhouses that allow you to do all sorts of things.
 For example:

-Most of these things are either not feasible or much more difficult with basic Obsidian, so if you haven’t tried community plugins yet, I suggest you give them a shot.
+Most of these things are either not feasible or much more difficult with core Obsidian, so if you haven’t tried community plugins yet, you might want to give them a shot.

 Click on that option or press return, and say hello to Obsidian’s settings page.